 If you love Nutella, you’re going to LOVE this rich and decadent chocolate Nutella strawberry swiss roll cake!
 It’s made with my classic chocolate sponge cake and filled with loads of fresh strawberries and a rich, creamy and super fluffy Nutella whipped cream.
 The strawberries are the perfect complement to the richness of the cake and hazelnut chocolate cream!
 This incredible chocolate cake roll is perfect for any occasion!
 Top it off with more cream and berries for the perfect finish!

 Watch my video recipe for step-by-step instructions and tips for making the cake and the frosting!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and my YouTube channel and turn on notifications!
 I publish new video recipes every week!

 How it’s Made: Chocolate Cake